datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

    If it is individual files that you do not want to share, you can selectively publish the contents of all files you want others to have, and withhold the data of the files you do not want to share.
-This can be done by providing paths to the data that should be published, and the ``--transfer-data auto`` option.
+This can be done by publishing only selected files by providing paths, or overriding default push behavior with the ``-f/--force`` option.
+In the latter case, specifying ``-f no-datatransfer`` would for example not push any annexed contents.

    Let's say you have a dataset with three files:

    - ``experiment.txt``
    - ``subject_1.dat``
-   - ``subject_2.data``
+   - ``subject_2.dat``

    Consider that all of these files are annexed.
 While the information in ``experiment.txt`` is fine for everyone to see, ``subject_1.dat`` and